arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_support_info.md

 @RESTRETURNCODE{200}

 @RESTREPLYBODY{date,string,required,}
-ISO 8601 datetime string of when the information was requested
+ISO 8601 datetime string of when the information was requested.

 @RESTREPLYBODY{deployment,object,required,}
 An object with at least a `type` attribute, indicating the deployment type.